Restoule v Canada: Decision

 Justice Hennessy found the common intention of the parties on the augmentation clause in the Robinson treaties was that the Crown would increase collective annuities with increases in territorial revenues.
 The reference to £1 or $4 was only to cap payments to individuals.

 The Robinson treaties included an augmentation clause to satisfy the Anishinaabe's expectations and reduce the Crown's financial and administrative burden.
-The Colborne Policy limited cash payment to individuals, so Robinson likely set a low amount to comply with Chiefs’ pressure.
+The Colborne Policy limited cash payment to individuals, so Robinson likely set a low amount to comply with the Chiefs’ pressure.

 The Crown's honour requires the Crown to accomplish the Treaties’ intended purposes.
 The Crown must reconcile the pre-existing sovereignty of Indigenous peoples with the Crown's assumed sovereignty The Crown has an ad hoc fiduciary duty as “the Crown undertook to act exclusively in the best interest of the Treaties’ beneficiaries in their promise to engage in a process to determine if the economic circumstances warrant an increase to the annuities.”
-Both parties took risks, the Anishinaabe, if insufficient revenues to increase the annuities and the crown if required to make substantial increases.
 The promise is mandatory, but the Crown has discretion, subject to the duty of loyalty, good faith, and disclosure.
 There is also a duty to consult.

 A fair share of resources was to be determined at a later stage.
 The treaties included a means to deal with changing circumstances.
 Justice Hennessy dismissed the claim to imply an indexation term to protect against the erosion of annuities.

 Aftermath

 The decision by the Ontario Superior Court of Justice on December 21, 2018, to increase annual treaty payment above $4 per person without incurring loss, in accordance with revenue generated on Anishinaabe land, was viewed as a step forward towards reconciliation through a modern interpretation of treaty rights.
-The Restoule v Canada case serves to emphasize the aspect of the Marshall case where courts needed to develop a modern interpretation of treaties constructed by the Crown and First Nations prior judicial reasoning sufficient to satisfy both parties.
-Though the consensus was widely accepted, it did fall into criticism by some journalists saying that the interpretation of the treaty was already just and did not need a modern interpretation.
+The Restoule v Canada case serves to emphasize the aspect of the Marshall case where courts needed to develop a modern interpretation of treaties constructed by the Crown and First Nations.
+Though the consensus was widely accepted, it did come under criticism from some journalists who argued that the interpretation of the treaty was already just and did not need a modern interpretation.